pytorch/rfcs/PyTorch-Sparse-Roadmap.md

 There should be a thorough pass through the existing PyTorch codebase to ensure that any code relying on sparse tensors still functions as intended with the changes made.
-A suitably robust suite of unit tests should be designed to verify that correct behavior is preserved with any modifications to the code.
+A suitably robust suite of unit tests should be designed to verify that correct behaviour is preserved with any modifications to the code.
 This would include ensuring GPU support as well as compliance with `autograd`.

 ## Related Work